MicrosoftDocs/customer-insights/ci-docs/audience-insights/match-entities.md

 The match page consists of three sections:
 - Key metrics that summarize the number of matched records
 - Match order and rules for cross-entity matching
-- Entities for deduplication
+- Rules for deduplication of match entities

 ## Specify the match order

 Go to **Data** > **Unify** > **Match** and select **Set order** to start the match phase.
-To change the order of entities in a configured match phase, select **Edit** in the **Matched records details** section.

-Each match unifies two or more entities into a single entity.
+Each match unifies two or more entities into a single, consolidated entity.
 At the same time, it keeps the unique customer records.
-In the following example, we selected two entities: **eCommerce:eCommerceContacts** as the primary entity and **LoyaltyScheme:loyCustomers** as second entity.
+For example, we selected two entities: **eCommerce:eCommerceContacts** as the primary entity and **LoyaltyScheme:loyCustomers** as second entity.
 The order of the entities specifies in which order the system will try to match the records.

 :::image type="content" source="media/match-page.png" alt-text="Screenshot of the Match page in the Unify area of the data unification process.":::